-A brief history of Powell River Child, Youth and Family Services
+A brief history of Powell River Child, Youth & Family Services

 November 1990 Ombudsman report, “Public Services to Children and Youth and Their Families: The Need for Integration” raised serious concerns about the fragmentation of community-based services for children and families.
 Powell River’s response was a “partnership project” proposed by the local Mental Health Centre and Ministry of Social Services.
 This project would provide a new community-based service delivery model “defined as a comprehensive spectrum of inter-agency services which are organized into a coordinated network to meet the multiple and changing needs of children and adolescents and their families.
 The … project will integrate selected services offered by Ministry of Social Services and Mental Health … in Powell River into one comprehensive service delivery model under the umbrella of one non-profit society acting as the administrative body for the program” (Callendar/Thio Proposal, 1991).